 Last Updated on

-One of the hardest things to do is to meet locals while traveling.
+One of the hardest things to do is to meet locals in a new place.
 I write this as someone who has traveled extensively, but not always found someone that I’ve clicked with.
 I recently tried out a new website called 2 glimpse.
 I’ll be discussing how I made a friend while traveling using this great alternative to Couchsurfing!
 This is a review of the 2 glimpse website.

 Disclosure: This post was sponsored by 2